hipay/hipay-docs/hipay-wallet-cashout-mirakl-integration/8-Parameters.md

+# Parameters

 The following table describes the data in `parameters.yml`.
 The user you run the commands with should have write access to all the paths you use in this file.

-# Parameter categories

 ## Mirakl web service